Izabela18/api_app-react/README.md

 This app features the usage of Appis from https://newsapi.org coded with React library and Materializecss.
-The app presents my custom news feed. https://news-feed-apis.netlify.com/
+The app presents my custom news feed.<br>
+https://news-feed-apis.netlify.com/